 SMOKING: Smoking is not allowed in the vehicles or when the group is gathered for meals, checklists etc. If you are sharing a room with a non-smoker, please do not smoke in the room.
 If you smoke in the field, we ask that you do so well away and downwind from the group.

-GENERAL INFORMATION & CONDITIONS OF WINGS & SUNBIRD TOURS: Please take a moment to read the WINGS General Information & Conditions.
-This section contains important information about how we conduct tours, e.g., what is included in the tour price, refund and cancellation policies, pace of the tours and other information that will help you prepare for the tour.
+TERMS AND CONDITIONS OF WINGS AND SUNBIRD TOURS: Please take a moment to read the About WINGS Tours portion of our website.
+This section contains important information about how we conduct tours, e.g., what is included in the tour price, refund and cancellation policies, pace of the tours, and other information that will help you prepare for the tour.

 ADDITIONAL INFORMATION: A more complete General Information for Tours to Northern India will be sent to each registrant on rceipt of their booking.
 Final information with instructions for meeting the group, hotel addresses, etc., will be mailed about three weeks before trip departure.
 Other news will be communicated as necessary.
 If you have any questions, please contact us.